 NGO-CEDAW will continue to support these young activists in maintaining local networks and hold events at which they can continue to learn about women’s human rights.

-All voters (including those who voted in the past) were required to register to vote between September 1, 2016 and November 29, 2016 for the local elections.
+In 2016, all voters (including those who voted in the past) were required to register to vote between September 1, 2016 and November 29, 2016 for the local elections.
 Approximately 8 million voters were registered, but this is less than the number of eligible Cambodians.
 Concerns have been raised that many migrants working overseas have not been registered to vote.
-The NEC is currently permitting challenges to the new voter lists.

 Background on Election Laws: